Taulant Xhaka: 2014–16: First call-ups, UEFA Euro 2016

 Xhaka received his first call-up by manager Gianni De Biasi for the friendly against Malta on 5 March 2014, but was forced to withdraw due to an injury suffered just three days before the match.
 He was invited again in May for three friendlies against Romania, Hungary and San Marino but suffered yet another injury which prolonged his debut.
 On 25 June, Xhaka received approval from FIFA allowing him to represent Albania in international official matches.

 Xhaka was fully fit ahead of UEFA Euro 2016 qualifying campaign where he received a call-up for the opening match against Portugal on 7 September 2014.
 He started the match and played full-90 minutes, producing a great performance and helping Albania to an empathic 1–0 win at Estádio Municipal de Aveiro.
 His performance earned praise from the media, as he was included in the Team of the Week.
 Later on 14 October, Xhaka playing in the third qualifying match against Serbia; he was heavily involved in the riots that happened during the match, notably taking the flag Greater Albania along with Andi Lila from the Serbian player Stefan Mitrović which started a massive brawl.
 The match was eventually postponed due to Serbian fans launching flares onto the pitch.
-He along with other Albanian players where attacked by Serbian hooligans who came onto the pitch with chairs and other objects.
+He along with other Albanian players were attacked by Serbian hooligans who came onto the pitch with chairs and other objects.
 Initially, UEFA awarded Serbia with a 3–0 win, but were deducted three points, leading both Serbia and Albania appeals to the Court of Arbitration for Sport, who on 10 July 2015, awarded Albania with a 3–0 victory and Serbia were still deducted three points.
 Days after the match, he along with Lorik Cana were declared citizens of honour from the mayor of the city of Mitrovica, Kosovo, for the bravery shown in protecting national symbols.